 Turn on the AC

 Switch on the air conditioner and check that it’s performing optimally.
 A healthy AC should blow cool air into the home while cycling out warmer and more humid air.
 Be sure to regularly switch out the HVAC filter and schedule regular professional inspections if the model is more than 10 years old.
 If you have an aging HVAC unit, consider switching to a ductless heating and cooling system.

 Some homeowners fall in love with hot showers so much that they continue to use hot water even in the peak of summer.
 Make a habit of taking cold showers or baths.
 Cold water emits less steam, therefore preventing the humidity from increasing.
 In addition, cold showers reduce your core body temperature, giving you a sensation of feeling cool.

 Remove Indoor Plants

 Plants release moisture.
-If you keep several plants indoors, consider a temporary relocation outside.
-If you wish to keep them inside, place them in a well-ventilated room with plenty of open windows.
+If you have multiple plants inside the home, consider temporarily moving them outdoors.
+If you want to keep them indoors, then keep them in a room with plenty of open windows and ventilation.

 Reduce Indoor Humidity in Puyallup Now